For over four decades, Eric Wisnia has been the rabbi of Congregation Beth Chaim. Now, 42 years later, he's ready to retire.

 "It grew rapidly and stayed large for 20-30 years," Wisnia remembers.
 "It's shrinking a little bit."

-Despite having a religious school of over 500 students, the Hebrew school population has decreased and the senior one has increased.
+Despite having a religious school of over 500 students, the hebrew school enrollment has decreased and the senior one has increased.
 This has left the synagogue to focus more on adult programming.

 Although the synagogue has experienced changes, Wisnia still sees it more vibrant in the future just with a different generation of congregants.